What is student loan default?

 How does default affect me?

-There are many consequences that can arise from letting your student loans go into default, and the damage can take years to repair.
+Many consequences can arise from letting your student loans go into default, and the damage to your credit score can take years to repair.

 Here are some examples of why you should avoid student loan default at all costs: